-Film producer Wayne (Martin Henderson, The Ring, Everest) has rented a remodelled barn for actresses Maxine (Mia Goth, Suspiria, High Life) and Bobby-Lynne (Brittany Snow, Hangman, Prom Night), actor Jackson (‘Kid Cudi’ Scott Mescudi, Crisis, Need For Speed) and director RJ (Owen Campbell, My Heart Can’t Beat Unless You Tell It To, Depraved) with his girlfriend Lorraine (Jenny Ortega, Scream, Studio 666) to shoot a porn movie in.
+Film producer Wayne (Martin Henderson, The Ring, Everest) has rented a remodelled barn for actresses Maxine (Mia Goth, Suspiria, High Life) and Bobby-Lynne (Brittany Snow, Hangman, Prom Night), actor Jackson (‘Kid Cudi’ Scott Mescudi, Crisis, Need For Speed) and director RJ (Owen Campbell, My Heart Can’t Beat Unless You Tell It To, Depraved) with his girlfriend Lorraine (Jenny Ortega, American Carnage, Studio 666) to shoot a porn movie in.

 The farm’s owners are an elderly couple, Howard (Stephen Ure, The Lord Of The Rings, Deathgasm) and Pearl (also Goth, on double duty).
 Howard is wary and aloof towards his tenants, but Pearl is captivated by their youthfulness, something that is sparking her dormant sexual passion.
 A passion that, once shunned, turns murderous.